What is the ECI?

 Your company has to furnish its Estimated Chargeable Income (ECI) within 3 months after the end of its financial year end.

-Companies that are exempted from filing their ECI would need to fulfil the following conditions:
+Companies that are exempted from filing their ECI would need to fulfill the following conditions:

 |Company’s Financial Year ends||Criteria for ECI waiver|